vedph/cadmus-graph/docs/mappings.md

   - `metadata`: optional metadata to be consumed in [templates](#templates).
 Metadata come from several sources: the source object, the mapping process itself, and these definitions in the mapping.
 - `children`: children mappings.

->Note: the source type is a number where 0=user, 1=item, 2=part, 3=thesaurus.
+>Note: the source type is a number where 0=user, 1=item, 2=part, 3=thesaurus, 4=implicit (assigned to nodes automatically added because used in a triple without yet being present in the graph).
 This is not an enumerated value, so that you can eventually add new values by just defining new constants.

 ## Templates